Muqbil al-Wadi'i: Education

-After finishing primary education in Yemen, Wadi'i spent roughly two decades studying Islam in Saudi Arabia.
+After finishing primary education in Yemen, al-Wadi'i spent roughly two decades studying Islam in Saudi Arabia.
 In 1963 he began by studying at the Salafi teaching centre developed by Muhammad ibn al Uthaymeen in Najran before then being accepted to study at the Islamic University of Madinah where he attended Halaqas led by Hadith scholar Muhammad Nasiruddin al-Albani and Abdul-Ghaffar Hasan Al-Hindi as well as former Grand Mufti Abd-al-Aziz ibn Abd-Allah ibn Baz while also studying under Muhammad al-Sumali.
-Wadi'i is said to have graduated from the Islamic University of Madinah with a masters degree in the science of hadith.
+Al-Wadi'i is said to have graduated from the Islamic University of Madinah with a master's degree in the science of hadith.

 Return to Yemen

 In 1979, his stay in Saudi ended abruptly when he was indicted on suspected involvement in the Grand Mosque Seizure.
-After spending a few months in prison, Grand Mufti ibn Baz negotiated his release, though Wadi'i was forced to return to his home country where he would eventually become known as the father of the modern Salafi movement within Yemen.
+After spending a few months in prison, Grand Mufti ibn Baz negotiated his release, though al-Wadi'i was forced to return to his home country where he would eventually become known as the father of the modern Salafi movement within Yemen.
 It was there that he began to spread the Salafi Da'wah in Yemen, with much initial opposition from the local Shafi`is, Ismailis and Zaidis.

-Wadi'i went on, soon after his return to his native region, to found and establish an institute that he named Dar al-Hadith al-Khayriyya in Dammaj.
+Al-Wadi'i went on, soon after his return to his native region, to found and establish an institute that he named Dar al-Hadith al-Khayriyya in Dammaj.
 It would become one of the most important and influential educational institutions for Salafism in the world, teaching tens of thousands of students ranging from the Arab world to Africa to Southeast Asia and the Western world.
-It was during this time that Wadi'i, along with Ja'far 'Umar Thalib, established close ties between Yemeni and Indonesian Salafis.
+It was during this time that Wadi'i, along with Ja'far Umar Thalib, established close ties between Yemeni and Indonesian Salafis.